harvard-cs263/harvard-cs263.github.io/rst/writeup-reverse-engineering.rst

 Project Setup
 =============

-- Click on the provided `GitHub Classroom assignment link`__, login via GitHub if necessary, and click "Accept assignment".
+- Click on the provided `Github Classroom assignment link`__, login via Github if necessary, and click "Accept assignment".
 - Wait for the repository to be created.
-- Login to the VM.
+- Login to your AWS free instance or the course VM.
 - ``cd ~`` to your home directory and run ``git clone <repo_url> reverse-engineering/`` to clone your repo.
 - Run ``cd reverse-engineering/`` to enter the project directory.
 - Run ``git checkout -b submission`` to check out a new branch.